okkyibrohim/tabdual-plus-int/README.md

 1. **Program transformation.** In this stage, your input program will be transformed into its corresponding output program that supports contextual abduction.
 The output program will be used in the next stage.
 Before you transform your input program, you can choose what mode of transformation you want to use using predicate `switch_mode/1`.
 TABDUAL+int provides four transformation modes, which are transformation without tabling (called no tabling mode), transformation with tabling (called normal tabling mode), transformation with tabling and answer subsumption (called tabling with answer subsumption mode), and transformation with tabling and interned terms (called tabling with interned terms mode).
 2. **Abduction.** In this stage, you may perform the abduction itself output program that is produced in the previous stage.
 Practically, you have to load the output program first, only then you can perform abduction by asking queries to the loaded program.

-Please take a look at `in` folder for examples.

 ## How to Use
 1. Open a terminal in the directory where you have this implementation.